Quantity Surveying BSc (Hons)

 Who teaches this course?

 The course is taught at the Faculty of Engineering, Computing and the Environment.
 Faculty staff have a wide range of experience across research and industry and continue to practice and research at the cutting edge of their discipline.
-This ensures that our courses are current and industry informed ensuring you get the most relevant and up to date education possible.
+This ensures that our courses are current and industry informed ensuring you get the most relevant and up-to-date education possible.

 Staff will use their experience and professional networks to hone your skills and shape you into the next generation of science, technology, engineering and mathematics (STEM) graduates.